Alfred Sisley Most Famous Paintings

 Art is an expression of thought, emotion, and inner being.
 It symbolizes our creativity and deepest desires, without it, the world would be robotically habitual.

 There are numerous professional artists out there who are capable of creating and depicting mind-blowing works.
 They are at times influenced by what they see, such as landscapes, and infrastructures, however, their most important tool is their imagination.
 Alfred Sisley was one of those talented artists.

 Who is Alfred Sisley?

-Alfred Sisley was an impressionist landscape artist who was born in France to British parents, at the age of 18, he traveled to London to pursue a career in business but left it 4 years later knowing that his one true passion was art.
+Alfred Sisley was an impressionist landscape artist who was born in France to British parents.
+At the age of 18 he traveled to London to pursue a career in business but left it 4 years later after he realized his true passion was art.

-From 1862, he started studying at the École des Beaux-Arts in Paris, rather than painting in a studio, Sisley painted most of his work outdoors or "En plein air", this gave him the opportunity to capture the transient effects of sunlight more effectively, this technique made his works more colorful and broader in general.
+- Sisley painted most of his work outdoors or "En plein air", instead of painting in a studio, this gave him the opportunity to capture the transient effects of sunlight more effectively, this technique also made his works more colorful.

 - Snow at Louveciennes by Alfred Sisley

 - View of the Canal Saint-Martin by Alfred Sisley